 Science

-Our textbook this year is Science in the Scientific Revolution by Dr. Jay Wile, which spans 1543-1700.
+Our textbook this year is Science in the Age of Reason by Dr. Jay Wile.
 This textbook teaches science by telling the story of the philosopher/inventor, explaining their discoveries, and impact, and providing experiments for hands on learning.
 We have found this to be a very successful way to learn and retain science principles.

 Religion